 These are just two simple examples – yet they each still only scratch at the surface.

-The two departments should be working together, but more proactively than this - looking at the skills/resources needs of the business - both what's needed to come and what's needed to go - and looking at how they can solve these issues together, as the one single problem that its truly is.
+The two departments should be working together, but more proactively than this – looking at the skills/resources needs of the business – both what’s needed to come and what’s needed to go – and looking at how they can solve these issues together, as the one single problem that it truly is.

 This does happen in some organisations – but not in enough.
 The reality for many organisations is that training request forms are seldom challenged; job/role replacement requests are actioned without consultation.
 In both cases the job gets done, but perhaps not in the best way for the organisation – either short term or long term.

 In many cases, organisations work with trusted external providers to deliver training and recruitment.
 Sometimes, this is on a fully managed basis.
-This isn't a bad way of working - it can be really efficient.
-But it does need some checks and balances in place, because it's not usually in the nature of a training company to turn away business in favour of a recruitment provider - or vice versa.
+This isn’t a bad way of working – it can be efficient.
+But it does need some checks and balances in place because it’s not usually in the nature of a training company to turn away business in favour of a recruitment provider – or vice versa.

 So again, when third parties are involved, everyone needs to be working to the same plan, with the same goals and sharing the same ethics and decision-making processes.

 The goal is that the business has access to the skills it needs.
 Skills that are matched to its goals.
 Those skills can come from within the organisation or from outside of it.
 Sometimes those decisions will be taken on a strategic basis or out of expediency.
-But in all cases, those decisions are better decisions when they are made on the basis of all of the available options - not just the ones within the immediate remit of that department.
+But in all cases, those decisions are better decisions when they are made based on all of the available options – not just the ones within the immediate remit of that department.